1. Home

 Settings added in the backend

-When an order is placed, these changes will reflect on the order numbers on My Accounts page of Customer side as shown below:
+When an order is placed, these changes will reflect on the order numbers on the My Accounts page of the Customer side as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation